Amanda Skoog / Executive Director

 Alice graduated from the Courtauld Institute of Art in 2005, with an MA in Victorian Art.
 She previously studied in Lyon (Université Lumière Lyon II) and in Paris (Université Jussieu-Paris 7).

-Kate Knight / Fundraising Associate
+Kate Knight / Development Associate

 Chris left university to work with KPMG and qualified as a chartered accountant in 1995.
 He has since worked in finance and audit roles around the world for Goodyear and Carillion plc.
 In 1998, he moved to work in Hong Kong where he established his own company doing print design, writing and audio engineering.
 He returned to live and work in the UK in 2013.